idowald/nerfs-challenge/README.md

 # Neo4j + docker + docker-compose + node.js + webpack vanilla JS

-## I wish I could but no time left:
+## To improve:
 - Fix versions
-- Use vueJS
+- Try vueJS ?
-- Make more testing
+- more testing
-- Use Typescript (and generate it from the backend side)
+- Use Typescript (generate it from the backend side)

 ## how to start
 - run terminal